survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

-After this change the application should look exactly the same as before.
+After this change, the application should look exactly the same as before.
 We are now ready to add some sweet functionality to it.

 T> Decorators provide us simple means to annotate our components.
-Alternatively we could use syntax such as `DragDropContext(HTML5Backend)(App)` but this would get rather unwieldy when we want to apply multiple decorators.
-It's a valid alternative, though.
+Alternatively we could use syntax, such as `DragDropContext(HTML5Backend)(App)`, but this would get rather unwieldy when we want to apply multiple decorators.
 See the decorator appendix to understand in detail how they work and how to implement them yourself.

 T> Back-ends allow us to customize React DnD behavior.
 For instance, we can add [support for touch](https://github.com/gaearon/react-dnd/pull/240) to our application using one.
 There's also a testing specific one available.

 ## Preparing Notes to Be Sorted

-Next we will need to tell React DnD what can be dragged and where.
+Next, we will need to tell React DnD what can be dragged and where.
 Since we want to move notes, we'll need to annotate them accordingly.
 In addition, we'll need some logic to tell what happens during this process.

-Earlier we extracted editing functionality from `Note` and ended up dropping `Note`.
+Earlier, we extracted editing functionality from `Note` and ended up dropping `Note`.
 It seems like we'll want to add that concept back to allow drag and drop.

 We can use a handy little technique here that allows us to avoid code duplication.
 We can implement `Note` as a wrapper component.
 It will accept `Editable` and render it.
 This will allow us to keep DnD related logic in `Note`.
 This avoids having to duplicate any logic related to `Editable`.